 View how the artisans create the beautiful Barro negro lantern that takes a total of 30 days to finish.

-Get this beautiful egg-shaped barro negro (black clay) lantern available inside the MyCajita Luz box.
+Get this beautiful egg-shaped barro negro (black clay) available in our shop.